aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/component-deep-dive.md

     1. An Amazon Redshift Serverless cluster is deployed.
 Redshift is initially not integrated with the Kinesis Data Stream until the `setup/redshift` API call - see [API Reference for POST - Setup Redshift](./references/api-reference.md#post-set-up-redshift), in which a [materialized view](https://docs.aws.amazon.com/redshift/latest/dg/materialized-view-streaming-ingestion.html) will be created, as well as a set of other views representing pre-made queries to get you started.

     2. You can query data immediately using [Amazon Redshift Query Editor](https://aws.amazon.com/redshift/query-editor-v2/) in the AWS Console, or connect up other visualization tools compatible with Amazon Redshift.
+Dashboard integration is planned for future releases, and does not come directly with the guidance at this time.
+Refer to [Customizations](./customizations.md)

+!!!
+Note
-    3. By default, the cluster is configured with 8 RPU Compute Capacity, and is accessible on port 5439.
+    By default, the cluster is configured with 4 RPU Compute Capacity, and is accessible on port 5439.
 Both can be configured in the redshift-construct source for your chosen Infrastructure as Code language in the respective Redshift Construct files.

 ## Administration